 The first stage of the Emirates recruitment process requires you to fill in an online application form.
 The first thing on the application form requires you to answer the question “Why would you like to work for Emirates?”
 For this question you are given 4000 characters, approximately 500 words, to answer it.
-For this question you will need to include the key values of the company in order to truly impress the Emirates group.
+For this question, you will need to include the key values of the company in order to truly impress the Emirates group.
 These include:

 A second option into the Emirates Cabin Crew is for you to attend one of the numerous open days that are held throughout the world.
 Here you will be given the opportunity to hand in your CV for consideration and you will be given lots of information on the Emirates brand, what they do and how they do it.
 If you impress enough on one of these open days, you will be invited back the next day or in the near future to attend the Emirates cabin crew assessment day.

 If you have done well enough in the previous stages of the Emirates recruitment process you will receive a phone call or email inviting you to attend the Emirates Cabin Crew assessment day.
 This is a full day of activities and presentations and there are a few eliminations throughout the day.
-Therefore, as well as preparing to the upmost, make sure you get a good night’s sleep before.
+Therefore, as well as preparing to the utmost, make sure you get a good night’s sleep before.
 We will explain each stage of the day below:

-In this test you will be tested to see if you can reach 212cm (standing on tiptoes is permitted) in order to be able to operate in the plane correctly.
+In this test, you will be tested to see if you can reach 212cm (standing on tiptoes is permitted) in order to be able to operate in the plane correctly.

-This is a five minute interview and is more of an informal chat with one of the assessors.
+This is a five-minute interview and is more of an informal chat with one of the assessors.
 There are generally two questions that you will be asked.
 The two Emirates cabin crew interview questions are:

-For these questions it is important to remember the key values that we mentioned above and try to incorporate them into your answers.
-A further way of preparing for these questions is to practise saying your answers out loud.
+For these questions, it is important to remember the key values that we mentioned above and try to incorporate them into your answers.
+A further way of preparing for these questions is to practice saying your answers out loud.
 Perfect your interview skills with our interview preparation package.

 Most candidates will then be asked to take this Emirates English test.
 This is a long test with various different stages.
-First of all you will be given two short stories to read through and answer five questions for each story.
+First of all, you will be given two short stories to read through and answer five questions for each story.
 This tests your verbal comprehension abilities that are used daily in in-flight management.
-You are then given a letter and answer five questions pertaining to it as well.Following this will be another elimination.
+You are then given a letter and answer five questions pertaining to it as well.

-In this stage of the Emirates cabin crew assessment day you have to write an essay on a selected topic.
-Popular choices are include: introducing some good places to visit in a country, writing a thank you letter, and writing a report about a holiday that you have recently taken.
+In this stage of the Emirates cabin crew assessment day, you have to write an essay on a selected topic.
+Popular choices include: introducing some good places to visit in a country, writing a thank you letter, and writing a report about a holiday that you have recently taken.
 For hints and tips on how best to go about writing answers of this nature, check out our writing tips page.

 There are similar variants to this situation as well.
 At the end of the discussion, one of the assessors comes in and plays the part of someone who didn’t receive a car.
 You have to comfort her and this tests your empathising skills as well.
 In order to do well in this group discussion you have to bear in mind the key values, mentioned above as well as not being too overbearing.
-For more information and tips, see our group exercise section.Following this there will be a further elimination.
+For more information and tips, see our group exercise section.

 After the third elimination, if you have made it through, you will be asked to complete the Emirates Cabin Crew psychometric test.
 However, you may be given directions on it and told to take it online before your Emirates Cabin Crew final interview which will be held at a later date.